The Islamabad High Court resumed hearing of the petition by Pakistan's Ministry of Law and Justice seeking appointment of a lawyer for Jadhav.

-Jadhav was sentenced to death by a Pakistani military court in April on charges of espionage and terrorism.
+Jadhav, the 50-year-old retired Indian Navy officer, was sentenced to death by a Pakistani military court on charges of espionage and terrorism in April 2017.

 Pakistan has already provided consular access to the Indian High Commission twice and has taken all necessary steps for effective review and reconsideration in the case, the Foreign Office said.

 At a media briefing, Ministry of External Affairs Spokesperson Anurag Srivastava said, "Pakistan is trying to link the case of Kulbhushan Jadhav with another prisoner's case."

 Justice Minallah said in order to implement the ICJ judgement, the IHC had been waiting for a response from the Indian government since 'it is our duty to ensure fair trial'.

 Bilateral relations hit another low as Pakistani forces suffered at least 10 casualties following retaliatory fire by the BSF, and Islamabad released a ‘confessional’ video by Kulbhushan Jadhav.

 Jadhav is shown slamming Indian officials in new video, experts call it a pathetic attempt by Pakistan to buttress its case in the ICJ.